 Evaluation of the Implementation of Section 1115 Medicaid Expansion Waivers

-SHADAC was commissioned in 2017 by the Medicaid and CHIP Payment and Access Commission (MACPAC) to conduct an analysis of how four states implemented Section 1115 Medicaid expansion waivers.
+SHADAC was commissioned by the Medicaid and CHIP Payment and Access Commission (MACPAC) to conduct an analysis of how four states implemented Section 1115 Medicaid expansion waivers.
 SHADAC examined how these four states--Arkansas, Indiana, Iowa, and Michigan--approached the implementation of key provisions of their waivers, including exchange plan premium assistance, enrollee contribution requirements, health savings accounts, healthy behavior incentives, and graduated copayments for emergency department use.
-This analysis was completed in February of 2018.
-Access the report.

 SHADAC's State Health Compare

 SHADAC’s State Health Compare is a user-friendly and easily accessible online data tool for obtaining state-level estimates on a range of topics related to health and health care.
 Analysts and policymakers can use State Health Compare to view measures of insurance coverage, access, cost, utilization, and outcomes—as well as social and economic measures related to health.
 State Health Compare allows users to compare these measures across states and look at trends over time through user-generated maps, bar charts, trend lines, and tables.
 Users can also explore these measures within states by characteristics (e.g., age, race/ethnicity, and education level).
-There are currently 45 measures available on State Health Compare, drawn from the most currently available data, including three new measures added in 2018: Opioid-Related and Other Drug Poisoning Deaths, Adult Unhealthy Days, and Unaffordable Rents.
-Estimates are available for timespans ranging between 4 and 17 years, and are drawn from 16 data sources.
-SHADAC provides ongoing updates to 16 of the measures maintained by the Robert Wood Johnson Foundation (RWJF) on its Building a Culture of Health website.
-This work involves obtaining restricted data from Census Research Data Centers; monitoring the release of updated data; procuring and cleaning micro-data as it becomes available; monitoring data sources for methodological and/or instrument changes; maintaining detailed documentation; applying rigorous quality control techniques.
+There are currently 45 measures drawn from 16 data sources available on State Health Compare, drawn from the most currently available data, and estimates are available for timespans ranging between 4 and 17 years.
+SHADAC also provides ongoing updates to 16 of the measures maintained by the Robert Wood Johnson Foundation (RWJF) on its Building a Culture of Health webpage.